Alejandro-ZZ/Automation-with-Python/README.md

 ## Requirements

-All of these examples were probed in `Python 3.7.8`.
-Other not build-in module versions are shown in the **requirements.txt** file.
+All of these examples were probed in `Python 3.7.8` and they might work with other version.
+Not build-in module versions are shown in the **requirements.txt** file.
+To install all modules needed run the following line in your terminal.

+      python -m pip install -r requirements.txt

 If you have already installed Python in your computer you can see its version by running one of the below lines in the terminal.

       python --version
       python -V